ServiceStack/servicestack.net/MyApp/_posts/2024-06-12_commands-feature.md

 Little attention has been given to internal implementations of APIs since it can use anything that fulfils its service contract by returning the APIs populated Response DTO.

-Given how code-bases are structured is largely a matter of developer preference, however we believe we've also been able to add value in this area by introducing an appealing option with our new managed **Commands** Feature.
+How code-bases are structured is largely a matter of developer preference, however we believe we've also been able to add value in this area by introducing an appealing option with our new managed **Commands** Feature.

 :::youtube SXPdBHbncPc